Wanted (comics)

 Wanted is a comic book limited series created by writer Mark Millar and artist J. G. Jones.
 It was published by Top Cow in 2003 and 2004 as part of Millarworld.
-It features an amoral protagonist who discovers he is the heir to a career as a supervillain assassin in a world where such villains have secretly taken control of the planet.
+It features an amoral protagonist Wesley F. Gibson who discovers he is the heir to a career as a supervillain assassin in a world where such villains, The Fraternity, have secretly taken control of the planet and wiped all memories of its heroes (implied to be those of the DC Universe) from it.
 The Sunday Times dubbed the title "the Watchmen for super-villains."

-A film adaptation, very loosely based on the comic, was released in 2008.
+A film adaptation, very loosely based on the comic, was released in 2008, to which a video game sequel followed in 2009.
+Three crossover sequel comics, Savage Dragon: Wanted!, Nemesis: Reloaded, and Big Game, were released in 2006 and 2023 by Image Comics, seeing Wesley and the Fraternity crossover with the other Millarworld franchises.
+In 2024, the series was republished by Dark Horse Comics as Wanted & Big Game.

 Publication history

-As with Superman: Red Son, Millar claims that the concept for the series occurred to him when he was a child.
+As with Superman: Red Son, Mark Millar has stated that the concept for the series occurred to him when he was a child.
 In this case, it came to him after his brother told him that there were no superheroes anymore because they had all disappeared after a great war with their respective supervillains.